benchristel/process-to-processes/src/index.md

 ## Computational Irreducibility of the Process

 Non-incremental approaches are doomed to technical success.

+## Trust

+Most people (rightly) do not trust programmers.
+If a programmer says something will take two days, it will actually take two weeks.
+Once the programmer says it's "done", it will still have multiple bugs.

+If you want to improve the system you're in, you need autonomy.
+To get autonomy, you must earn people's trust.
+The simplest way to earn trust as a programmer is to do good work.
+(Doing good work _and hitting your estimates_ is harder; in general you should try to reframe conversations about estimates so you are not held to a date that turns out to be unrealistic.)

+## Incremental Change

+We have to change software incrementally for two reasons, one technical and one human.

+- A technical reason: changes to the system generate new forces which have to be accounted for.
+These forces are very difficult to predict in advance, so it's prohibitively expensive to plan for them.
+It's much cheaper and easier to use the software itself as a laboratory to find out what will happen when we change it.
+- A human reason: incremental changes let us show steady progress, which helps build trust.

+Incremental change != continuous release!

 ## A Good Starting Point for the Process